real-jame/realjame-old/dailynote/_posts/2023-11-25-smartwatch.md

 - A remote control and display for your phone's media player and driving navigations
 - A replacement for your phone at times (e.g. going out for a walk)

-And it's that 3rd thing that works amazingly for me.
-Thanks to my smartphone both having LTE and otherwise being tethered to my phone, I can receive and send text messages and voice calls.
+All of these are useful, but it's that 3rd thing that's super helpful in this situation.
+Thanks to my watch being tethered to my phone, I can send and receive text messages and voice calls.

 Plus, it's the best alarm clock I've ever owned.
 Seriously!
 It being directly pressing and buzzing against your wrist is super effective at waking me up - no audio needed, so I don't have to annoy anyone with a loud alarm.